 - the thermometer says you have 98.6 degrees fahrenheit

 For the pre-built entities, the service automatically recognizes the entities in the sentence you entered.
-In our case, temperatures are marked with a light blue background color.
-If you hover the mouse over this part, you still see the original text you entered.
+In our case, temperatures are marked below the line.

 Once you have added all the sample utterances you can think of, do the same for an “Age” intent.